dannyriso/Homework-5-gridpi/readme.txt

 	npoints = 100; time = 0.019s; estimate = 3.1812
 	npoints = 1000; time = 0.049s; estimate = 3.14554

-With the gridpi2 function, there's obviously a big difference in runtimes, while all the estimates remained the same.
-This is because none of the actual calculations were changed; only the compile time changed, because the values were calculated during compilation and then reported during runtime.
-Correspondingly, it did take longer for the program to compile as npoints increased.
+With the gridpi2 function, although all the estimates remained the same, there's obviously a big difference in runtimes.
+This is because none of the calculations were changed, only adjusted so they could be carried out during compilation and then reported during runtime.
+Correspondingly, although the runtimes for all values of npoints are roughly the same, it did take longer for the program to compile as npoints increased, since all the results were fully calculated before running.